carlospsvieira/inventory-system/README.md

 ##### Intro:

-The objective of this system is a complete management between purchase orders and products in stock.
-When the order is marked as complete, it will automatically send all its products to the inventory, where it is also possible to make changes.
+The purpose of this system is a complete management between purchase orders and products in stock.
+The order when marked as completed will automatically send all its products to theinventory, where you can also make changes.

 ##### Future Goals: